hCaptcha/HCaptcha-ios-sdk/README.md

 ### SwiftUI Example

 `HCaptcha` was originally designed to be used with UIKit.
 But you can easily use it with `SwiftUI` as well.
-Check out the [SwiftUI Example](./Example/SwiftUI)
+Check out the [SwiftUI Example](./Example/SwiftUI-Example/ContentView.swift)

 ### Objective-C Example

 `HCaptcha` can be used from Objective-C code.
-Check out the [Example Project](./Example/ObjC)
+Check out the [Example Project](./Example/ObjC-Example/ViewController.m)

+### Passive API Key Example

+`HCaptcha` allows verification that doesn't require any interaction from the user's side, i.e., [Passive Site Keys](https://docs.hcaptcha.com/faq#what-are-the-difficulty-levels-for-the-challenges-and-how-are-they-selected).

+Using the `passiveApiKey` option with Passive sitekeys provides performance improvements in SDK runtime, at the cost of less flexibility if you want to change the sitekey mode in the future without a code update.

+Check out the [Example](./Example/Passive-Example/ContentView.swift) for more details.

 ### Compiled size: impact on including in your app